 \end{itemize} Our aim is to look for a contradiction to \eqref{eq:contradictionassumption}.
-Using the Rellich--Kondrachov theorem, by passing to a subsequence if necessary, we can assume that: \begin{itemize} \item $u_j$ converges almost everywhere to $u$ on $\H^n$, \item $u_j$ converges to $u$ on $L^p_{\rm loc}(\H^n)$ for any $p < +\infty$ and additionally \item $\Delta^{(m-1)/2} u_j $ converges almost everywhere to $\Delta^{(m-1)/2} u$ on $\H^n$ if $m$ is odd. \end{itemize} We will need the following simple result.
+Using Rellich--Kondrachov's theorem, by passing to a subsequence if necessary, we can assume that: \begin{itemize} \item $u_j$ converges almost everywhere to $u$ in $\H^n$, \item $u_j$ converges to $u$ in $L^p_{\rm loc}(\H^n)$ for any $p < +\infty$ and additionally \item $\Delta^{(m-1)/2} u_j $ converges almost everywhere to $\Delta^{(m-1)/2} u$ in $\H^n$ if $m$ is odd. \end{itemize} We will need the following simple result.